senzing-garage/entity-search-web-app/README.md

 ### Production Server

-1. Ggenerate a compiled version of the app in the `_dist/_` directory.
+1. Generate a compiled version of the app in the `_dist/_` directory.
    Example:

     ```console